Our calendar includes a wide range of literary events.

 Have an event you’d like to see here?
 Submit it!

-We are pleased to announce that for this event, the Reed Diversity Scholarship will also include two nights of hotel and a $75 food stipend!
+We are pleased to announce that for this event, the Reed Marginalized Voices Scholarship will also include two nights of hotel and a $75 food stipend!
 Please see rules and apply!
+A standard scholarship based on financial need is available as well.

 Location: La Quinta Inn & Suites1425 E. 27th Street Tacoma, WA 98421 – (253) 383-0146 (Ext.
 6 for reservations) – La Quinta Tacoma.